Valentin-Metz/tum_video_scraper/README.md

 In this case, `a150c6d5-6cbe-40b0-8dc1-ad0a00967dfb` would be the `folderID`.

+# There are `.lock` files in my output folder!

+The `.lock` files are used to prevent the same video from being downloaded twice.
+They are generated at the start of a run, and if the run gets interrupted, they will not be deleted.
+If you want to run the scraper again, you'll need to delete the `.lock` files manually.

+You can use this feature to do partial downloads of a lecture series.
+Simply start the scraper, interrupt it after the `.lock` files have been created, and delete only those `.lock` files of which you want to download the videos.

 -----

 You won't need anything below this line if you are running from Docker.